uva-engineering-decision-analysis/class_notes/Session_5.md

 Suppose we have uncertainty about our parameter values and in our game directly or indirectly we are depends on the values of the unobserved parameters.

+So, we suppose that we got some posibility to get better information about unobserved parameters and there can be different ways.
+Here, we suppose we are going to get information by using statistical sampling from the state space and the statistical inference.

+EX: Who is going to win the election and it depends on the population.
+Therefore, you can learn by doing some statistical smapling and from that you can get information.

+When we are doing sampling, we suppose that they are independent and identically distributed (iid).

+f(x): Defines the probability distribution for all $x_{i}$ (for now drop i)

+If X is discrete, e.g. X={1,...,m}